PrashantYadav05/Machine-Learning-Statistics/README.md

-# Machine-Learning-Statistics
-Statistics for machine Learning:
+# Statistics for machine Learning: